The Correx® Experts

 How to choose the right multi trip packaging for your application

-There is a surprisingly wide range of differing types of multi trip packaging available.
+There is a surprisingly wide range of different multi trip packaging options / types available.
 Whilst this means that it is possible to select a solution closely aligned with your specific requirements, it can make choosing a difficult job.

 Saying that, there are a number of common materials used for manufacturing the various forms of returnable supply chain packaging, all of which have different pros and cons.